aleventhal/js2at/README.md

 On Windows, run message-broker/install-broker-win.bat Otherwise, run message-broker/install-broker.sh

+Notes:
-The message broker installer works in Firefox, but does not yet support Edge.
+- Browser support: the message broker is compatible with Chrome and Firefox, but does not yet support Edge.

-It is not necessary or useful on Chrome OS, which will need a different mechanism for communicating with ATs, since they are non-native and essentially browser extensions.
+- Chrome OS: Js2at bypasses the message broker and communicates directly with each AT.

-2. Install the extension
+### 2. Install the extension

 The extension is under ext, and can be loaded as an unpacked extension under chrome://extensions.